| |

 Direct Route: Located in the back of the Municipal Building

 Highlights: Dinosaur displays include an Allosaurus and a Stegosaurus.
-The museum also has several dinosaur footprints.
-(Gift shop)

 Dan O'Laurie Museum